Montlake Playfield. Photo credit: Linnea Westerlind

 Woodland Park, North Seattle

 Location: Immediately north of the Woodland Park Zoo at Phinney Ave.
 N. and N. 59th St. Free parking is available on nearby residential streets.
-Paid parking is available in the adjacent Zoo parking lot.
+Paid parking is available in the adjacent Zoo parking lot and buses stop on Phinney Ave.
+N.

 Tallest net climbers